marianwieczorek/invoice-ocr/README.md

 <code>c&middot;(w-&sigma;&middot;r)</code>,
 where c is a pixel color,
 w is the color white,
-r is a random color,
-and sigma is the maximum tint amount.
+r is a random color per image, and sigma is the maximum tint amount.

 Second, random noise is added.